-Health care constraints:-
+Health care constraints

 The data presented in (Table 3) visualizes the healthcare constraints causing concern to goat keepers of the study area.
 It is observe the constraints due to lack of veterinary services in the village (MPS = 79.18) and lack of knowledge about deworming (MPS = 76.25) are also perceived as severe impediments in the adoption of scientific healthcare practices by the goat owners, which are placed at fourth and fifth priority constraints.
 Similarly, lack of knowledge about healthcare is also causing concern to a significant number of respondents (MPS = 58.33) and placed at the last priority by the respondents.
 Parasitic problems in goats (MPS = 86.26), costly veterinary treatment (MPS = 84.67), and long distance to the veterinary hospital (MPS = 83.33) are ranked as first, second, and third severe constraints by a fair majority of the respondents.